-2 YES NO N/A 1.5.4 Pric nan or to t ne, th rtation By Vehicle transporting children by vehicle, the transportation log must be recorded with each child's ne date and time of departure and initialed by child care personnel verifying that all children counted for and that the log is complete. а Upc on arrival at the destination by vehicle, does the driver of the vehicle: 1 Mark each child off the log as the child departs the vehicle?
-YES NO N/A 2 Conduct a physical inspection and visual sweep of the vehicle interior to ensure that no child is left in the vehicle?
-YES NO N/A 3 Record, sign, and date the transportation log immediately, verifying that all children were accounted for, and that the visual sweep was conducted?
-YES NO N/A 4 • Ensure that a second child care personnel conducts a second visual sweep, signs and dates the transportation log verifying that all children were accounted for, and that the log is complete?
-YES NO N/A b assi e provider contracted with an outside entity to provide transportation, does the provider ign a child care personnel to perform the duties of the driver outlined above in numbers 1-3?
-NO N/A С on arrival at the destination by vehicle, does a second and different child care personnel aplete the following: 1 Conduct a physical inspection and visual sweep of the vehicle to ensure that no child is left in the vehicle?
-YES NO N/A 2 Sign, date and record the transportation log immediately, verifying that all children are accounted for, and that the log is complete?
-YES NO N/A 1.5.5 Em ergei ncy Care Plans а - for t child care personnel have possession of emergency medical consent and contact information the parent or legal guardian of each child being transported by vehicle or on foot while away in the child care facility?
-NO N/A b - seiz care en transporting children with chronic medical conditions (such as asthma, diabetes or cures), are their emergency care plans and supplies or medication in the possession of child be personnel and inaccessible to the children?
-SONONA С resp nere designated child care personnel in the vehicle or on the field trip trained to recognize and cond appropriately to a medical emergency per medication training requirements in section I of the Child Care Manual?
-SONONIA d Doe es each child with an allergy have a written emergency care plan that includes:
+Prior to transporting children by vehicle, the transportation log must be recorded with each child's name, the date and time of departure and initialed by child care personnel verifying that all children were accounted for and that the log is complete.

+- a.
+Upon arrival at the destination by vehicle, does the driver of the vehicle: - 1.
+Mark each child off the log as the child departs the vehicle?
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - Conduct a physical inspection and visual sweep of the vehicle interior to ensure that no child is left in the vehicle?
+YES O NO N/A O - Record, sign, and date the transportation log immediately, verifying that all children were accounted for, and that the visual sweep was conducted?
+YES O NO N/A O - 4.
+Ensure that a second child care personnel conducts a second visual sweep, signs and dates the transportation log verifying that all children were accounted for, and that the log is complete?
+YES NO N/A O - b.
+If the provider contracted with an outside entity to provide transportation, does the provider assign a child care personnel to perform the duties of the driver outlined above in numbers 1-3?
+YES () NO () N/A () - c.
+Upon arrival at the destination by vehicle, does a second and different child care personnel complete the following: - Conduct a physical inspection and visual sweep of the vehicle to ensure that no child is left in the vehicle?
+YES NO N/A O - Sign, date and record the transportation log immediately, verifying that all children are accounted for, and that the log is complete?
+YES NO N/A O

+1.5.5 Emergency Care Plans

+- a.
+Do child care personnel have possession of emergency medical consent and contact information for the parent or legal guardian of each child being transported by vehicle or on foot while away from the child care facility?
+YES () NO () N/A () - When transporting children with chronic medical conditions (such as asthma, diabetes or seizures), are their emergency care plans and supplies or medication in the possession of child care personnel and inaccessible to the children?
+YES () NO () N/A () - c.
+Is there designated child care personnel in the vehicle or on the field trip trained to recognize and respond appropriately to a medical emergency per medication training requirements in section 6.5, I of the Child Care Manual?
+YES O NO N/A O - d.
+Does each child with an allergy have a written emergency care plan that includes: